Ian J. Mason

-Ian James Mason is an Australian ornithologist and taxonomist who is Senior Collection Manager for the Australian National Wildlife Collection.
+Ian James Mason is an Australian ornithologist and taxonomist who has been Senior Collection Manager for the Australian National Wildlife Collection.
 He is an authority on oology.

+Mason, along with Richard Schodde, has been a proponent of one of two differing taxonomic authorities for Australian birds.
+Mason and Schodde rely more on morphological analysis, while Les Christidis and Walter E. Boles, relying heavily on modern genetic studies, have been proponents of a differing taxonomy.

+According to Walter J. Bock, Schodde and Mason "built up the largest current Australian collection of Australian birds with excellent label data at CSIRO-Wildlife in Canberra."

 Publications

 As well as writing numerous scientific papers, Mason has collaborated on several books about birds.